Check if you can get DLA for your child

 If you’re the child’s parent or guardian and your child lives with you, you’ll also need to be habitually resident.

-Your child must also have lived in Great Britain for a minimum amount of time.
+Your child must also have lived in Great Britain for a minimum amount of time unless they are terminally ill - this is known as the ‘past presence’ test.
 Great Britain is England, Wales and Scotland.
 It doesn’t include Northern Ireland.

 How long your child needs to have lived in Great Britain depends on their age: